StaffEmory Valley Center Staff

 Jennifer has been employed with Emory Valley Center since 2001.
 She graduated from the University of Tennessee with a Bachelor of Arts degree in Sociology.
 Prior to coming to Emory Valley Center Jennifer was a Direct Support Professional, Vocational Rehabilitation Case Manager, Independent Support Coordinator and held various management positions in the retail industry.
-Jennifer has held several different positions at Emory Valley Center including Professional Services Director, Residential Services Director and is currently the President.
-As President, Jennifer maintains a high quality person centered program in accordance with the mission, vision, values and standards of the Emory Valley Center.
+Jennifer has held several different positions while at Emory Valley Center including Professional Services Director, Residential Services Director and is currently the President.
+As President, Jennifer maintains a high-quality person-centered program in accordance with the mission, vision, values and standards of Emory Valley Center.
 She ensures compliance with requirements of all funding sources and local, state, and federal laws and regulations as it pertains to Company operations.
-She provides leadership that fosters effective teamwork, positive staff morale and excellent customer service.
-Jennifer directly supervises the Vice President of Operations, Vice President of Finance, Vice President of Human Resources, Vice President of Community Engagement, Quality Assurance Director, Early Intervention Director, Center Based Preschool Director and Assistant to the President.
+She provides leadership that fosters effective teamwork, positive staff morale and excellent customer service and directly supervises the Vice President of Operations, Vice President of Finance, Vice President of People and Culture, Vice President of Community Engagement, Vice President of Professional Services, Facilities Director, and Children Services Director.

 Vice President of Operations

-Crystal worked for Emory Valley Center for 6 years in the late 90’s and early 2000’s and has been back at the Center since 2004.
-Crystal graduated from Tusculum College with a Bachelor of Science in Organizational Management with a concentration in Human Resources.
-Crystal has held many positions while at Emory Valley Center including; Direct Support Professional, Personal Assistant, Day Services Assistant, Day Case Manager, Case Manager, Program Manager, HCBS Case Manager, Incident Management Coordinator, Quality Assurance Director, and is currently the Vice President of Operations.
-As the Vice President of Operations, Crystal oversees the Directors in the various locations, as well as all programs and development associated within.
-She ensures that all contract compliance and matters of licensure and quality assurance are met as required by local government ordinances, federal standards and state practices.
-She oversees all area programs to ensure person centered design inclusive programs and self-determination for people with disabilities while ensuring quality services are provided according to state contracts and the Council on Quality Leadership standards.
+Crystal worked for Emory Valley Center for six years in the late 90’s and early 2000’s and has been back at the center since 2004.
+Crystal graduated from Tusculum College with a Bachelor of Science degree in Organizational Management with a concentration in Human Resources and a Master of Arts in Organizational Training and Performance Management.
+Crystal has held many positions at Emory Valley Center including: Direct Support Professional, Personal Assistant, Day Services Assistant, Day Case Manager, Case Manager, Program Manager, HCBS Case Manager, Incident Management Coordinator, Quality Assurance Director.
+She is currently the Vice President of Operations and oversees the Directors in the various locations, as well as all programs and development associated within.
+Crystal ensures that all contract compliance and matters of licensure and quality assurance are met as required by local government ordinances, federal standards and state practices.
+She oversees all area programs to ensure person-centered designed inclusive programs and self-determination for people with disabilities while ensuring quality services are provided according to state contracts and the Council on Quality Leadership standards.